March 9, 2023

 Breathable footwear.

-Moisture-wicking socks.
+Moisture-wicking and natural material socks.

 Regular foot assessments to check for conditions that thrive in moist environments, like athlete's foot.